 After a defendant has been sentenced to death, the defendant is entitled to challenge the conviction and sentence in three distinct stages.
 First, the public defender or private counsel is required to file a direct appeal to the Florida Supreme Court.
-An appeal of the Florida Supreme Court's decision on direct appeal is to the Supreme Court of the United States by petition for writ of certiorari.
+An appeal of the Florida Supreme Court's decision on the direct appeal is to the United States Supreme Court by petition for writ of certiorari.

-Second, if the U.S. Supreme Court rejects the appeal (either by denying the cert, petition or hearing the appeal and affirming), the defendant's sentence becomes final and state collateral postconviction proceedings or collateral review begin.
-The Capital Collateral Regional Counsel ("CCRC") or attorneys appointed from the Registry represent most defendants in capital collateral postconviction proceedings.
+Second, if the U.S. Supreme Court rejects the appeal, state collateral postconviction proceedings or collateral review begin.
+The Capital Collateral Regional Counsel (CCRC) or attorneys appointed from the Registry represent most defendants in capital collateral postconviction proceedings.

-State collateral postconviction proceedings are controlled by Rules 3.850, 3.851 and 3.852, FLA, R. CRIM.
-P. Unlike a direct appeal, which challenges the legal errors apparent from the trial transcripts or record on appeal, a collateral postconviction proceeding is designed to raise claims which are "collateral" to what transpired in the trial court.
-Consequently, such postconviction proceedings usually involve three categories of claims: ineffective assistance of trial counsel; violations of Brady v.
-Maryland, 26 i.e., denial of due process by the prosecution's suppression of material, exculpatory evidence; and newly discovered evidence, for example, post-trial recantation by a principal witness.
+State collateral postconviction proceedings are controlled by Rules 3.850, 3.851 and 3.852, Fla.
+R.Crim.P.
+Unlike a direct appeal, which challenges the legal errors apparent from the trial transcripts or record on appeal, a collateral postconviction proceeding is designed to raise claims which are "collateral" to what transpired in the trial court.
+Consequently, such postconviction proceedings usually involve the three categories of claims mentioned previously: ineffective assistance of trial counsel; Brady violations, i.e., a due process denial from the prosecution's suppression of material, exculpatory evidence; and newly discovered evidence, for example, post-trial recantation by a principal witness.